(Bible Reading Plan, Get Wisdom)

 Wayne Jackson writes about selective interpretation:

-In closing, remember that it is the daily reading of the Word which enables you to be growing in the grace and knowledge of the Lord and which feeds your born-again Spirit in Christ.
+In closing, remember that it is the daily reading of the Word that enables you to be “growing in the grace and knowledge” of the Lord and which feeds your born-again Spirit in Christ.
 Just as your body will die without eating food, your new spirit will die without eating spiritual food – the Word of God.

 “It is written, ‘Man shall not live on bread alone, but on every word that proceeds out of the mouth of God.’” – Matthew 4:4

 For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart. – Hebrews 4:12

 For whatever was written in earlier times was written for our instruction, so that through perseverance and the encouragement of the Scriptures we might have hope. – Romans 15:4

 How blessed is the man who does not walk in the counsel of the wicked,